Deformations of algebras in noncommutative geometry: Motivating examples

 \subsection{Beilinson-Bernstein localization theorem and global quantization}

-The purpose of this section is to explain a deep property of the quantization of the nilpotent cone discussed above, namely that this \emph{resolves} to a global (nonaffine) symplectic quantization, namely of a cotangent bundle.
-We still assume that $\charr \bk = 0$.
+The purpose of this section is to explain a deep property of the quantization of the nilpotent cone of a semisimple Lie algebra discussed above: this \emph{resolves} to a global (nonaffine) symplectic quantization of a cotangent bundle (namely, the cotangent bundle of the flag variety).
+We still assume that $\bk$ has characteristic zero.